EmeryCSI/CSI_250S23_Lab2/README.md

 </div>
 <br>

-# Assignment Title Lab 1 Using MVC and Services
+# Assignment Title Lab 2 Enumerable methods and Bootstrap

 ## Purpose - The goal of this assignment is to develop your undserstanding of:
 - The Model View Controller design pattern